iammint/CS61A/Composing Programs/Chapter4 Data Processin.md

 No more values
 ```

+Once an iterator has returned all the values in an `iterable`, subsequent calls to next
+on that iterable will result in a `StopIteration` exception.
+In order to be able to
+access the values in the iterable a second time, you would have to create a second
+iterator.

+Iterators are also iterables, that is, calling iter on them will return
+an iterator.
+However, calling `iter` on most iterators will not create a new iterator - instead, it will simply return the same iterator.

 # 4.2 Iterables 可迭代对象

 > Any value that can produce iterators is called an iterable value.